What a Realistic IT Onboarding Process Looks Like

 IT Security Fundamentals for New Starters

 Communicate the password policy before the new starter sets their first password.
-Cover minimum length and complexity requirements, how often passwords must be changed and why forcing frequent changes is now considered counterproductive, where to store passwords (approved password manager, not browser autocomplete or a spreadsheet), and that passwords must never be shared, even with IT staff.
+Cover minimum length and complexity requirements, where to store passwords (an approved password manager, not browser autocomplete or a spreadsheet), and that passwords must never be shared, even with IT staff.
 Legitimate IT will never ask for a password.

-Mistake one is treating onboarding as an IT task rather than an organisational process.
-When IT is the only team responsible for onboarding, the HR and line management handoffs break down and hardware arrives after the start date.
+• Treating onboarding as an IT task rather than an organisational process: When IT is the only team responsible, the HR and line management handoffs break down and hardware arrives after the start date.
 Treat it as a cross-functional process with named owners at each stage.

-Mistake two is assuming the new starter knows how to use standard business software.
-If they have never used your chosen project management tool, ticketing system, or communication platform, five minutes of guided walkthrough on day one prevents a week of confused requests.
+• Assuming the new starter knows standard business software: If they have never used your chosen project management tool, ticketing system, or communication platform, five minutes of guided walkthrough on day one prevents a week of confused requests.

-Mistake three is no security briefing in the first week.
-New starters who have not had a security briefing are more likely to click suspicious links, use weak passwords, and mishandle data.
+• No security briefing in the first week: New starters who have not had a security briefing are more likely to click suspicious links, use weak passwords, and mishandle data.
 Schedule it as day-one work, not optional orientation content for week three.

-Mistake four is no documentation for common IT tasks.
-If the answer to "how do I connect to the VPN" or "how do I set up my email on my phone" is "search the knowledge base", the knowledge base probably does not have the answer.
-When the answer is "email IT and wait", that is a process failure, not a training failure.
+• No documentation for common IT tasks: If the answer to how to connect to the VPN is search the knowledge base, the knowledge base probably does not have the answer.
+When the answer is email IT and wait, that is a process failure, not a training failure.

-Mistake five is no review loop.
-Collect honest feedback after every new starter joins.
+• No review loop: Collect honest feedback after every new starter joins.
 What was confusing, what took too long, what was missing.
 Use that feedback to improve the next onboarding.
 A process that does not improve is a process that is falling behind.

 Remote onboarding introduces specific challenges that in-office onboarding does not face.
 Without the ability to walk a desk and troubleshoot in person, every step of the process needs to work remotely from the start.